lindenb/jvarkit/docs/VcfPeekAf.md

       checked 2019-11-15)
       Default: false
     -b, --buffer-size
-      When we're looking for variant in Gnomad, load the variants for 'N' bases instead of doing a random access for each variant.
+      When we're looking for variant in a lare VCF file, load the variants in an interval of 'N' bases instead of doing a random access for each variant.
 A distance specified as a positive integer.Commas are removed.
       The following suffixes are interpreted : b,bp,k,kb,m,mb
       Default: 10000
   * -F, --database, --tabix, --resource
       An indexed VCF file.
 Source of the annotations